Fall of the Fascist regime in Italy: The loss of Tunis

 On 19 June 1943, the last cabinet meeting of the Fascist age took place.
 The Minister of Communication, Senator Vittorio Cini, a powerful Italian industrialist, confronted Mussolini about finding a time and way to exit the war.
-Cini resigned after the meeting which signaled the falter in Mussolini's charisma even among his own entourage.
+Cini resigned after the meeting, which signaled the faltering of Mussolini's charisma even among his own entourage.
 People devoted to him, including OVRA agents and the Germans, consistently told him that several plots were going on.
 The Duce never reacted, telling each one that they were reading too many crime novels or were affected by persecution mania.
 On 24 June, Mussolini gave his last important speech as prime minister, known as the "boot topping" (bagnasciuga) speech.
 The Duce promised that the only part of Italy that the Anglo-Americans would be able to occupy was the shore-line.
 He was misspoken in his effort to say they would only occupy Italy as corpses, and he used incorrect vocabulary.
 For many Italians, his confused and incoherent speech was the final proof that something was wrong with Mussolini.

 The landing in Sicily

 On the night of 10 July the Allies landed in Sicily.
-Despite expecting the invasion, the Italian forces were overwhelmed after initial resistance, and similar to Augusta (the island's most fortified stronghold), they collapsed without fighting.
+Despite expecting the invasion, the Italian forces were overwhelmed after initial resistance, and like Augusta (the island's most fortified stronghold), they collapsed without fighting.
 Within days, it became apparent that Sicily was going to be lost.
 On 16 July, Bastianini went to Palazzo Venezia (the Duce's seat) to show Mussolini a telegram to be sent to Hitler where he reproached the Germans for not sending reinforcements.
 After the Duce's approval, the undersecretary asked for authorization to establish contacts with the Allies.
 Mussolini agreed, under the condition of not being directly involved.
 The secret emissary was the Vatican banker, Giovanni Fummi, who was supposed to reach London via Madrid or Lisbon.
 On the same evening, Bastianini crossed the Tiber to meet Cardinal Maglione, Vatican Secretary of State, who received a document explaining the Italian position about a possible unilateral exit from the war.

 After the fall of Tunis and Pantelleria, the majority of Italy believed that the war had been lost.
 The landing in Sicily accelerated the crisis, and the lack of resistance shocked the Fascists, who questioned why the Duce was not reacting.
 Those who looked to the King or Mussolini were at a standstill, and it was time for Italy to find an institution that was suitable to take political action.